GurpritK/InkAndRead/README.md

 ## About
 [Back To The Top](#table-of-contents)

 Ink&Read is a website for avid readers to be part of a vibrant community of readers.
-The members can view books available on the website, learn more about each book and see what the community members are rating it.
+The members can view books available on the website, learn more about each book and see what the community members are rating and reviewing it.
 Members of the community can also submit their reviews for books, whilst non-members have view-only access to the ratings and reviews.

-Admins can upload new books, approve reviews and create content for each book page, including details about the book (and author).
-Admins can also create content for the About page of the website.
+Admins can upload new books, approve reviews and create content for each book page, including details about the book.

-Members of the websites can also create a wishlist for books they'd like to read.
-In the member profile page, logged in users can view and manage their ratings and reviews, as well as view their wishlist.
+Members of the website can also create a wishlist for books they'd like to read or mark books as 'read'.
+In the member profile page, logged in users can view their wishlist and track the books they have read.
+Users can also see this on each individual book page whether they have previously added the book to their wishlist or marked that book as read.
+Admins can manage user profile lists, including the 'wishlist' and 'read' list.

 ## Design & Planning:
 [Back To The Top](#table-of-contents)